Naples Real Estate Report

 "Naples Area Leads State In Job Growth" - Naples Daily News, March 28, 2015

 The number of home sales in the Naples area for First Quarter 2015 was 5% less than 2014.This is not surprising as the number of available homes for sale has been sharply reduced over the past few years.

 The Naples average home selling price continues to grows.
 With a first quarter 2015 average price of $584,000, a 12% increase over first quarter 2014.

 February 2015 Update

-The homes listed for sale days on market, is also low.
+Home sales in Naples continues to be brisk, particularly at the lower price points.
+This can been seen by looking at average days on market to sell.
 The following chart shows the average days on market for the homes listed for sale, and for those listings under a purchase agreement.

 Naples Average Days on Market